iDoMeteor/OnePageWonder/README.md

 # Documentation

 The [Github wiki](https://github.com/iDoMeteor/OnePageWonder/wiki) is probably a good enough place for me to start producing documentation, feel free to add sections you want filled out.

 ## User Guide
 This will explain the basics of installation, usage and aesthetics.
 Things like how to properly layout your HTML, using the #WonderBar, changing the Bootstrap/Bootswatch theme and adding custom CSS, images and other media assets.

 ## Developer Guide
 After I get a solid rough draft of the user guide down, I will demonstrate various ways you can extend/hack up #OnePageWonder and make it do things *you* want it do to, rather than just doing the kinds of things *I* want to do! :>

 The source code is very well documented and fairly JSDoc compatible, so feel free to dig in.
-You can also view the JSDocs for the API (the global OPW object) file and Meteor.methods *here*.
+You can also view the JSDocs for the API (the global OPW object) file and Meteor.methods [here](http://docs.idometeor.com) or by opening private/docs/index.html within the OPW source directory.

 # Feedback: